juzibot/wecom-openapi/README.md

 ## Dev

-This project is based on Swagger integration of NestJS, and you can refer to [OpenAPI(NestJS)](https://docs.nestjs.com/openapi/introduction) for more details.
+This project is based on Swagger integration of NestJS.
+Refer to [OpenAPI(NestJS)](https://docs.nestjs.com/openapi/introduction) for detail.

 ### API Definition in controller files